z-shell/zflai/README.md

-# Zflai – Fast-Logging Framework For Zshell
+# `ZFLAI`

 ## Introduction

+Fast-Logging Framework For Zshell.
 Adding logging to a script can constitute a problem – it makes the script run slower.
 If the script is to perform some large work then increasing the execution time by e.g.: 10-20% can lead to a significant difference.